Localization and topological transitions in generalized non-Hermitian SSH models: Introduction

 In this paper, we study the non-Hermitian generalized SSH model, where the non-Hermiticities are introduced by both the complex quasiperiodic modulation hopping and the nonreciprocal hopping.
-The main results of this article include the following: (i) We find the equivalence and the universality of the models connected by the similarity transformation. (ii) The winding numbers and the Lyapunov exponents in analytic form are obtained to characterize the topological transition and localization transition. (iii) We clarify the origin of the two delocalization transitions. (iv) The influence of non-Hermiticities to the localizations and topological phase transitions is given.
+The main results of this article include the following: (i) We find the equivalence and the universality of the models connected by the similarity transformation. (ii) The winding numbers and the Lyapunov exponents in analytic form are obtained to characterize the topological transition and localization transition. (iii) We clarify the origin of the two delocalization transitions. (iv) The influences of non-Hermiticities on the localizations and topological phase transitions are given.

-The rest of paper is organized as follows.
-In Sec. \ref{model} we present the Hamiltonian of generalized non-Hermitian SSH model and its various equivalent models.
+The rest of paper is organized as follows: In Sec. \ref{model} we present the Hamiltonian of the generalized non-Hermitian SSH model and its various equivalent models.
 We explain the equivalence of the hopping terms and elucidate why the complex quasiperiodic modulation hopping can be applied in any of the terms.
 We also clarify how the nonreciprocal hopping can be transformed from one form to another by the similarity transformations.
-The winding numbers and the Lyapunov exponents are derived in Sec. \ref{The topological transition and the Anderson transition} to character the topological transition and the Anderson transition.
+The winding numbers and the Lyapunov exponents are derived in Sec. \ref{The topological transition and the Anderson transition} to characterize the topological transition and the Anderson transition.
 In Sec. \ref{Phase diagram}, the phase diagram of the model is obtained by calculating the inverse of participation ratio.
 A brief summary is presented in Sec. \ref {summary}.